rodrigotoledo/rails_library_control/README.md

 Big part of the projects needs to have an api to implement access to the resources.
 Here we implement the API of importing resources of Books using Postman.

+## StimulusReflex

+With StimulusReflex class we can dispatch requests to background classes and update the frontend without refreshing the page.

 ---

 **Contribute to this project:** [Link to GitHub](https://github.com/rodrigotoledo/rails_library_control)